-The goal is to convey water from roofs to a chosen recipient for recycling, for recreational purposes or for groundwater recharge, in order to avoid:
+The goal is to convey water from roofs to a chosen recipient for recycling, for recreational purposes, or for groundwater recharge, in order to avoid:

-The top end of the tube is borne by a stabilizing pillar.
+The top end of the tube is born by a stabilizing pillar.
 The lower end of the water tube is attached to an embedded concrete block, from which the water is routed to the recipient.
 The solution can handle rainwater up to a 100-year flood.